Spray (liquid drop): Factors affecting drop size

-Spray Drop Surface Area Density
+Spray drop surface area density

 The drop surface area density is the product of the spray drop surface area and the number of drops per unit volume.
 The surface area density is very important in evaporation and combustion applications since the local evaporation rate is highly correlated to the surface area density.
 The extinction of light caused by the drops within a spray is also directly proportion to the surface area density.
 The two most widely used methods of measuring the surface area density are Laser Sheet Imaging and Statistical Extinction Tomography.

-Practical Considerations
+Practical considerations

 Drop size data depend on many variables, and are always subject to interpretation.
 The following guidelines are suggested to facilitate understanding and effective use of the drop size data.